junhaoliao/StudyHub/phase2.md

 ### `Dashboard`
 In the Dashboard, a regular user can access all courses she/he is currently taking and teaching. <br />

-The user can also create or enroll courses by clicking the yellow "Plus" Button on the upper right of the page.
+The user can also create or enroll courses by clicking the yellow "Plus" Button on the upper right of the page. <br />
 A pop window will show, and a regular user can fill in course information, check the Terms & Conditions, and submit the request to create/enroll a course.
 The newly added course will show up on the dashboard.

 ### `Course Page`
-After clicking enter on any courses, a regular user can access the course page.
+After clicking enter on any courses, a regular user can access the course page.<br />
 There are several features inside each course page:
 1. Chat room: Regular users can chat with other enrolled users on the course page
 2. Course Instructor Information: Regular users can access the instructor information by clicking the profile icon next to the course title